louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 Multipath QUIC was designed to enable the simultaneous utilization of multiple paths inside one QUIC connection.
-A Multipath QUIC connection starts with a handshake like a regular QUIC connection, besides the utilization of the initial_max_path_id to negotiate the multipath extension.
+A Multipath QUIC connection starts with a regular QUIC handshake, and adds the initial_max_path_id transport parameter to negotiate the multipath extension.
 This parameter specifies the maximum path identifier that an endpoint is willing to maintain at connection establishment.
-Multipath QUIC requires the utilization of non-zero connection identifiers and uses explicit path identifiers and one packet number space per path.
-Multipath QUIC assumes that the additional paths are created by the client using the server address of the initial paths.
+Multipath QUIC requires the utilization of non-zero connection identifiers and one packet number space per path.
+Multipath QUIC assumes that the additional paths are created by the client using the server address of the initial path.

 Consider as an example a smartphone that uses Multipath QUIC.
 This smartphone has a Wi-Fi and a cellular interface.
 The smartphone has created the QUIC